Vicious circle: Subprime mortgage crisis

 The contemporary subprime mortgage crisis is a complex group of vicious circles, both in its genesis and in its manifold outcomes, most notably the late 2000s recession.
 A specific example is the circle related to housing.
 As housing prices decline, more homeowners go "underwater", when the market value of a home drops below that of the mortgage on it.
 This provides an incentive to walk away from the home, increasing defaults and foreclosures.
 This, in turn, lowers housing values further from over-supply, reinforcing the cycle.

 The foreclosures reduce the cash flowing into banks and the value of mortgage-backed securities (MBS) widely held by banks.
 Banks incur losses and require additional funds, also called "recapitalization".
 If banks are not capitalized sufficiently to lend, economic activity slows and unemployment increases, which further increase the number of foreclosures.
 Economist Nouriel Roubini discussed vicious circles in the housing and financial markets in interviews with Charlie Rose in September and October 2008.

-Ecological areas
+Virtuous cycles

+Production of technology such as renewable energy sources starts a positive feedback loop to form what has been called a virtuous cycle—the opposite of a vicious cycle.
+For example, as more and more solar modules are deployed, prices fall because of the economies of scale, allowing the technology to become cost-competitive in new applications that in turn increase demand for more deployment.

+A virtuous cycle is the opposite of a vicious cycle.
 By involving all stakeholders in managing ecological areas, a virtuous circle can be created where improved ecology encourages the actions that maintain and improve the area.